go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 Please note, setting the `LEVEL` of this logger to a level above `ROUTER_LOG_LEVEL` will result in no router logs.

+You can control the output format by setting a log handler to `ROUTER_LOG_HANDLER`.
+Now Gitea has two log handlers:
+* `v1` is the default handler for Gitea before 1.16
+* `v2` is the default handler for Gitea from 1.16, it's more meaningful and friendly.

+If you have applications depending on the log format (eg: fail2ban), please make sure you use the correct log handler and log format.

 Each output sublogger for this logger is configured in `[log.sublogger.router]` sections.
 There are certain default values which will not be inherited from the `[log]` or relevant